British mother gives birth to baby weighing more than one stone

-A British mother has given birth to a baby boy weighing more than one stone
+A mother in the UK has given birth to a baby boy weighing more than one stone

 Cherral Mitchell, a 31-year-old mother from Oxon, Thame, last Thursday, October 28, gave birth to what is thought to be the third-heaviest baby ever born in Britain.
 Cherral brought her baby boy, Alpha, into the world with the help of two midwives, with her newborn tipping the scales at an incredible 14lb 15oz.